Think Type 1 Diabetes Think Test

 If you or your child has diabetes, don’t worry, while a diagnosis of Type 1 diabetes is a life-long condition, there are thousands of Irish people and indeed worldwide with Type 1 diabetes living their lives to the full each day.

 Type 1 diabetes occurs because the body stops producing the hormone Insulin which enables the body to use glucose (sugar) as fuel.
-As a result, in untreated diabetes the level of glucose in the body gets too high.
+As a result, in untreated diabetes, the level of glucose in the body gets too high.
 If your child has these symptoms below it is important that you seek urgent medical help.
-Early diagnosis improves the long term outcome in diabetes.
-Late diagnosis can result in life threatening Diabetic Ketoacidosis (DKA).
+Early diagnosis improves the long-term outcome of diabetes.
+Late diagnosis can result in life-threatening Diabetic Ketoacidosis (DKA).

 There are 4 main symptoms to watch out for;